Your info, payment and privacy all in one place.

 Categories of third parties

-If you register for or log into our services using another service, we’ll receive your information from them to help create your account with us.
+If you register for or log into our services using another service, that service will send your information to us.
+This information helps create your account with us.

 Third party applications, services and devices you connect to your Spotify account

-If you connect your Spotify account to a third party application, service or devices, we may collect and use certain information from them to make the integration possible.
+If you connect your Spotify account to a third party application, service or devices, we may collect and use information from them.
+This collection is to make the integration possible.

 These third party apps, services or devices may include: